 Visiting County Offices

 Vendor sales efforts to a county agency are not prohibited and may be the best way to achieve small sales (i.e., sales less than $10,000).
 County agencies often request product and service information to keep current with the latest technologies, materials, sources of supply, etc. Furnishing sales literature or other product information is considered normal sales effort.
 However, such requests do not imply that you will receive an agency's order.
-Depending on a number of conditions, an agency's final requirement may result in a solicitation being issued by the Office of Purchasing.
+Depending on a number of conditions, an agency's final requirement may result in a solicitation being issued by the Office of Procurement and Contract Administration.

 Similar to sales visits, product demonstrations are considered normal sales efforts.
 Vendors often have a product or service that may be of interest to many agencies within Howard County government.
-In this case, the Office of Purchasing can make arrangements for "product demonstrations" where a number of similar vendor products or services may be demonstrated in one central location (similar to a "product expo").
+In this case, the Office of Procurement can make arrangements for "product demonstrations" where a number of similar vendor products or services may be demonstrated in one central location (similar to a "product expo").
 You should contact the appropriate buyer for additional information.

 How to Do Business with Howard County Government